* Before the Internet

 Originally considered the heir to Johnny Carson’s legacy by none other than Carson himself, Dave had already put in eight years at NBC doing the 12:30 am “Late Night.”

 Letterman was prickly*, reclusive and loved bashing NBC on the air.
 (He is, after all, the inspiration for Krusty the Klown.)
-Leno, used to working 200+ nights a year on the road, was a die-hard pleaser who tirelessly lobbied NBC executives and especially NBC affiliates.
+Leno, used to working 200-plus nights a year on the road, was a die-hard pleaser who lobbied NBC executives and affiliates relentlessly.

 Dave was Talent.
 Jay was a diplomat — and Jay got the gig.
 (Turns out NBC had signed a secret deal with Leno, some time earlier promising the job to Leno when Carson departed.)